charming-art/api/docs/docs/what-is-charming.md

 Charming provides a set of modular tools that you can use together or independently.
 For example,

-- [Charming Render](/docs/charming-render) - Creating SVG and HTML with pure function calls.
+- [Charming Collection](/docs/charming-collection) - Creating SVG and HTML with pure function calls.
 - [Charming Vector](/docs/charming-vector) - Manipulating Euclidean vector.
-- [Charming Transition](/docs/charming-transition) - Applying transition to elements.
 - ...

 ## Built on and learn with D3